 Globally, a substantial burden of disease is attributed to substance use, depression, and anxiety.
-Universal school-based programs, like the Climate Schools initiative, can address this burden by providing high quality, evidence-based prevention education.
+Universal school-based programs, like the Climate Schools initiative (now called Our Futures), can address this burden by providing high quality, evidence-based prevention education.

 Climate Schools is a school-based prevention initiative developed by researchers at the Matilda Centre in collaboration with students, teachers and parents.
 It initially consisted of four substance use modules – Alcohol, Alcohol & Cannabis, Psychostimulants & Cannabis, Ecstasy & Emerging Drugs – which have been rigorously tested in six randomised controlled trials.
 Most recently, a Mental Health module was also developed and evaluated within the Climate Schools Combined (CSC) trial.